-Roma Maria's blond hair, pale skin explained by albino geneOctober 26th, 2013 in Other /
+Roma Maria's blond hair, pale skin explained by albino geneOctober 26, 2013 in Medicine & Health / Other

 Doctors claimed on Saturday that the blond hair and fair skin of Greece's mystery girl Maria and several other children of her Bulgarian Roma parents, is explained by the genetic condition of albinism.

 Sofia medical academy professor Draga Toncheva told AFP: "Albinism is due to a genetic disorder characterised by lack of skin, eye and hair pigmentation.
 The children that I saw on television carry the signs of this rare condition,"